ColeVan/SOV2-RITA-J/README.md

 https://github.com/Cyb3r-Monk/RITA-J/blob/main/C2%20Detection%20-%20HTTP.ipynb

 So far I am able to pull back data from Security Onion using the elastic API.
 Please see Zeek-Network-Hunting.ipynb above.
-However, I am not able to pull back the correct data to use it in conjunction with RITA-J notebook in teh above link.
+However, I am not able to pull back the correct data to use it in conjunction with RITA-J notebook in the above link.